 Army: Vehicle and Base Exposure

-Army veterans account for 25% of veteran mesothelioma cases.
+Army veterans account for a substantial share of veteran mesothelioma cases.
 Exposure came from two primary sources:

 Vehicles: Tanks, armored personnel carriers, and transport trucks manufactured before the 1980s used asbestos in brake systems, clutch components, and engine gaskets.
 Mechanics who serviced these vehicles had the highest exposure.